 The Episcopal Diocese of San Diego was established in 1974, when it separated from the Episcopal Diocese of Los Angeles.
 The Diocese of San Diego comprises 26,000 members and 47 congregations, and it extends from Sun City to the Mexican border, and from the Pacific Ocean to Yuma, Arizona.

-The Episcopal Diocese of San Joaquin is located in central California, and its headquarters are in Modesto, California.
+The Episcopal Diocese of San Joaquin is located in central California, and its administrative headquarters are in Modesto, California.

 The Episcopal Diocese of South Dakota comprises 76 congregations in South Dakota, two congregations in Nebraska, and one congregation in Minnesota.
 Approximately half of the 12,000 baptized Episcopalians in South Dakota are either Dakota or Lakota Sioux, and the diocese also includes two congregations composed of Sudanese immigrants.